 Flood insurance policies may cover at-risk homeowners (including condo owners) and business owners for structural damage and the loss of dwelling or building contents.
 Flood insurance is also available for at-risk renters, principally for dwelling contents.

 Who Offers Flood Insurance?

 It’s important to note that standard homeowners insurance and renters insurance policies don’t cover damage due to flooding originating outside the home (as opposed to a burst pipe inside the home).
-According to a National Association of Insurance Commissioners (NAIC) study, 33% of American homeowners mistakenly believe that their home insurance policies do cover such flooding.
+According to the Insurance Information Institute, nearly half (43%) of American homeowners mistakenly believe that their home insurance policies do cover such flooding.
 This common misperception leads many at-risk homeowners to forgo flood insurance.

 However, not all U.S.-based insurance companies offer flood insurance.
 If you have renters or homeowners coverage through a company that doesn’t participate in the NFIP, you have to look to another provider.

 Also, not all communities have signed onto the NFIP’s floodplain management requirements, which govern zoning, building construction, infrastructure placement, and other aspects of the built environment in flood-prone areas.
 If your county or city hasn’t agreed to those requirements, your policy may come with a higher premium relative to similar policies in participating communities, or you may not be able to obtain a policy at all.
-About 20,000 communities take part as of 2014, though, so there’s a good chance yours does.
+Tens of thousands of communities do take part, however, so there’s a good chance yours does as well.

 How Flood Insurance Works